 In 2012, we both qualified with BA Hons in International Product Design degrees.
 Combining our joint-qualifications and our first-hand exposure to optics, this sparked our pursuit of optical frame design and manufacture.

-This is how we began our journey as spectacle makers.
+This is when we began our journey as spectacle makers.

 How did you learn to make glasses frames?